lintool/guide/writing-pet-peeves.md

   + It's `human--computer interaction`.
 Note that the [Wikipedia article](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) gets it right and [this incorrect URL](https://en.wikipedia.org/wiki/Human-computer_interaction) redirects to the correct article.

+  + It's one of my favorite obscure rules, but yes, there are cases when you mix an en-dash and a hyphen _in the same word_!
+See [this explanation](https://www.thepunctuationguide.com/en-dash.html).
+In things that we are likely to write, "pre--fine-tuning" is one such word.

 + Footnotes go after the punctuation, as in `End of sentence.\footnote{...}`.
 Note, there is _no_ space between punctuation and the footnote.

 + There is a difference between end-of-sentence spacing and intra-sentence spacing after a period.
 For example, `cat vs.\ dog` but `I like cats.
 She likes dogs.`